qlik-oss/sse-r-plugin/GetStarted.md

 # Build and Run the R-Plugin!

 If it is your first time, make sure you set up the R environment and create the executables as described below in the first two steps.
 Otherwise you can continue directly to [3.
-Example Sense apps](#3-example-sense-apps).
+Example Qlik apps](#3-example-qlik-apps).

 ## 1. Set up R Environment
 1. Install R and R Studio by following the instructions on https://www.rstudio.com/